luukfroling/BEP/parts/03-theory.md

 :::{figure} #convolutionExample
 :label:convex
-*left :* original phantom with a 2D 3x3 randomly initialised kernel drawn on top. each individual square represents a pixel, with the outer square representing the kernel. *right :* phantom after 2D convolution layer has been applied.
+*left :* original phantom with a 2D 3x3 randomly initialised kernel drawn on top. each individual square represents a pixel, with the outer square representing the kernel. *right :* phantom after a 2D convolution layer with randomly initialised weights has been applied.
 :::

 The left part of [](#convex) shows a 3x3 convolution kernel with randomly initialised weights (red) placed on a phantom and the right part of the figure shows the image of the phantom after the convolution.
 Even with randomly initialised weights, there is already an edge-detection like pattern.
 The image on the right is called a feature map, as each pixel represents higher-level information of the original image.